skeeto/skeeto.github.com/_posts/2015-09-26-Web-Tips-For-Webcomic-Authors.markdown

 #### How do I contact you?

-When I notice one of the previous problems, particularly when they suddenly appear in comics I'm already following, I'd like to inform you of the problem.
+When I notice one of the previous problems, particularly when they arise in comics I'm already following, I'd like to inform you of the problem.
 Or perhaps I want to compliment you on a well-made comic and you don't have a comments section.
 I can only do this if you include some sort of contact information.
 An e-mail address, even in an anti-spam image form, is preferable but not strictly required.

 #### Take advantage of the medium and go big

-Comics published in newspapers are really tiny because the newspaper editors want to cram a bunch of them onto a couple of pages.
+Comics published in newspapers are really tiny because newspaper editors want to cram a bunch of them onto a couple of pages.
 You're not operating under these limitations, so fight the urge to copy that familiar format.
 Your canvas is practically infinite, so make big,